British police stop sharing Manchester information with U.S. over leaks - Nigeria Today

 British police stop sharing Manchester information with U.S. over leaks

+Greater Manchester Police have stopped sharing information on Monday’s suicide attack with the U.S. over leaks to New York Times, the BBC reported on Thursday.

+British officials reacted with anger on Wednesday after the New York Times published forensic photographs from the crime scene at Manchester Arena thought to have been leaked by U.S. intelligence.

-Prime Minister Theresa May is expected to raise the issue with U.S. President Donald Trump on Thursday.
+Prime Minister Theresa May is expected to raise the issue with U.S. President Donald Trump on Thursday, when she meets him at a NATO summit in Brussels.

+The photographs, which appear to show a detonator, metal nuts and screws and a blue Karrimor backpack that might have contained the bomb, were published a day after the suicide bomber’s name was leaked to U.S. media against the wishes of police in Manchester.

+“We are furious.
+This is completely unacceptable,” a British government source said, adding that the matter was being “raised at every relevant level by the British authorities with their U.S. counterparts.”

+The leak of the images came after the name of the alleged attacker, Salman Abedi, was leaked to the US media on Tuesday before British police had released it publicly.

-The post British police stop sharing Manchester information with U.S. over leaks appeared first on Premium Times Nigeria.
+The post British police stop sharing Manchester information with U.S. over leaks appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share